-In those situations where the children live in separate households or the campers have relatives desirous of sending an email, they can be sent directly to either registration@skylake.com or jessica@skylake.com and they will be delivered with all of the other emails.
+In those situations where the children live in separate households or the campers have relatives desirous of sending an email, they can be sent directly to registration@skylake.com and they will be delivered with all of the other emails.
 Please be sure to place the camper's name in the subject of these emails.